akoskm/akoskm.com/cma5gg5qt000209ibc5ad02t1.md

 });
 ```

-In this example we’ll focus on exposing a tool because I think that’s the most interesting to work with, but there are other capabilities you can define on your server:
+In this example, we’ll focus on exposing a tool because I think that’s the most interesting to work with, but there are other capabilities you can define on your server:

 * **Resources** - Data access points similar to GET endpoints in REST APIs